A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: Numerical Results

 subject to the boundary conditions

 where $\xi$ is the random variable and $\xi \in [-0.5, 0.5]$.

-We compute the numerical results until the final time $T=5$ on a uniform mesh with $N_x=100$, $N_\kappa=200$, and $N_\xi=200$.
+We compute the numerical results on a uniform mesh with $N_x=100$, $N_\kappa=800$, and $N_\xi=200$.
 The values of the probability distributions are updated based on the discrete energy \eref{3.9a}, and the obtained numerical results are presented in Figure \ref{fig25}.
-One can clearly see that the stability region of the boundary control parameter is $(-1,1)$, which is consistent with the theoretical results in \cite{CHK_Stability}.
+One can clearly see that the stability region of the boundary control parameter is approximately $(-1,1)$, which is consistent with the theoretical results in \cite{CHK_Stability}.